-Table 2 Disclosures related to non-material topics
+Table 2: Disclosures related to non-material topics

+Comment

-Sustainability topic Reference in sustainability statement Comment Responsible marketing practices and access to quality information for end consumers S4-4 EPIF's direct interaction with end consumers is limited as it is mainly involved in power and heat generation and operation of energy transmission and distribution infrastructure.
+EPIF's direct interaction with end consumers is limited as it is mainly involved in power and heat generation and operation of energy transmission and distribution infrastructure.
 Direct contractual relationship with end consumers is present predominantly in the retail supply of power and gas.
 Within these segments, EPIF prioritizes transparency towards consumers and refuses to engage in any aggressive sales techniques to acquire new customers.
 EPIF decided to report on these matters to reflect its importance, although the matters is not treated as material from EPIF Group perspective